ajmorton/swen_tourney/docs/frontend_commands.md

 	python3 frontend.py --help

-    check_eligibility   Check the submitter is eligible to submit to the tournament validate_tests      Validate the tests in a provided submission validate_progs      Validate the programs under test in a provided submission submit              Make a submission
+    check_eligibility   Check the submitter is eligible to submit to the tournament compile             Compile tests and progs in a provided submission validate_tests      Validate the tests in a provided submission validate_progs      Validate the programs under test in a provided submission submit              Make a submission